Al-Habib18/book_shop_api/README.md

     1. Choose the HTTPS button underneath the  Clone URL column.
     2. Choose the HTTPS button underneath the Clone URL column.

-    3. Open up your terminal, type git clone  paste the Clone URL and hit enter.
+    3. Open up your terminal, type "git clone"  paste the Clone URL and hit enter.

-    4. Once the repository has created, run npm install.
+    4. Once the repository has created, run "npm install".
+    5. run "docker-compose up -d"

-    4. After all dependencies have been downloaded, run npm run start.
+    4. After all dependencies have been downloaded, run "npm  start".